unixorn/awesome-zsh-plugins/README.md

 * [lesaint-mvn](https://github.com/lesaint/lesaint-mvn) - Maven plugins for oh-my-zsh.
 * [linuxbrew](https://github.com/zpm-zsh/linuxbrew) - ZSH plugin for [linuxbrew](http://linuxbrew.sh/).
 * [listbox](https://github.com/gko/listbox) - Listbox element for shell.
-* [locate-sublime-projects-cli](https://github.com/david-treblig/locate-sublime-projects-cli) - Allows searching for Sublime Text projects and opens them in Sublime.
+* [locate-sublime-projects-cli](https://github.com/david-treblig/locate-sublime-projects-cli) - Allows searching for [Sublime Text](https://www.sublimetext.com) projects and opens them in Sublime.
 * [loremipsum](https://github.com/pfahlr/zsh_plugin_loremipsum) - Generate lorem ipsum text on the command line.
-Gets data from [lipsum.com](https://www.lipsum.com).
+Gets its data from [lipsum.com](https://www.lipsum.com).
 * [ls](https://github.com/zpm-zsh/ls) - Colorizes the output of `ls`.
 * [lumberjack](https://github.com/molovo/lumberjack) - Lumberjack is a logging interface for shell scripts.
 * [lux](https://github.com/pndurette/zsh-lux) - ZSH plugin to toggle the light & dark modes of macOS and other items and applications via the `lux` command.
 Highly customizable: included items can be configured by defining variables.
 Highly extensible: items can be added by defining functions.
 Includes `macos_is_dark` helper function to determine if the macOS dark mode is active for use in theming.
-* [mac-packaging](https://github.com/Temikus/mac-packaging) - A set of common functions used for enterprise Mac packaging with Munki.
+* [mac-packaging](https://github.com/Temikus/mac-packaging) - A set of common functions used for enterprise Mac packaging with [Munki](https://www.munki.org/munki/).
 * [macos](https://github.com/joow/macos) - A ZSH plugin for macOS.
 * [mage2docker](https://github.com/lukaszolszewski/mage2docker) - Makes it easy to work with Docker and Magento 2.
 Speeds up and simplifies common commands like clean cache, setup upgrade, compile di and much more in Magento 2 on containers.
 * [magento-2](https://github.com/dambrogia/oh-my-zsh-plugin-magento-2) - Adds `m2` function to run magento binary, adds tab completions.